MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-content.md

 The back end is a MariaDB cluster in an availability set.
 For more information, see the [MariaDB cluster tutorial][mariadb-tutorial].

-For other resiliency and scalability, see the [resiliency checklist](/azure/architecture/checklist/resiliency-per-service)] in the Azure Architecture Center.
+For more resiliency and scalability guidance, see the [resiliency checklist](/azure/architecture/checklist/resiliency-per-service)] in the Azure Architecture Center.

 ### Security